top of page

 🔎 Reflective question: Where could you ring-fence curiosity time so it fuels progress instead of undermining it?

-Timing and Prioritisation in Innovation
+Timing and Prioritization in Innovation

-Executives are clear about their priorities: if an idea doesn’t solve the problem keeping them awake at night, it won’t get traction.
+Executives are clear about their priorities: if an idea doesn’t solve the problem keeping them awake at night, it won’t gain traction.
 Leaders focus on burning platforms and critical-path issues.
 Even the most creative or well-researched innovation will be sidelined if it isn’t connected to what matters most right now.

-Is this the right time for Sam to pitch her idea to the team or her boss?Probably not.
+Probably not.
 The tool might be fantastic, but if it isn’t solving today’s burning platform, it will feel like a distraction, or worse, a drag.

 That’s why deprivation sensitivity, the itch to close gaps, must be directed at the right target.
 Solving the wrong problem at the wrong time creates drag.
 Solving the right one at the right time creates momentum.